Nalhab/my-threejs-webxr-drawing/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+## Credits

+This project uses  free models from SketchFab and musics from Mixkit.

 ## License